Quick Start Guide¶

 Generating Documentation¶

-To generate the sphinx
+To generate the sphinx documentation, run:

 conda config --add channels conda-forge